Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: *no hotkey*

+### safeAfk

+Disconnect when receive damage

+Health threshold to disconnect can be set via safeAfkHealthThreshold

+- Category: Features
+- Type: hotkey togglable boolean
+- Default value: *no hotkey*, `false`

 ### safeAfkHealthThreshold

 The threshold of the health of the player which triggers the safe afk disconnecting feature